Halifax Revealed: Navigating Nova Scotia’s Coastal Gem

 The Halifax Explosion

-Halifax was devastated by the Halifax Explosion on December 6, 1917, when a collision between two ships in the harbor resulted in a massive explosion that killed approximately 2,000 people and injured thousands more.
+Halifax was devastated by the Halifax Explosion on December 6, 1917, when a collision between two ships in the harbour resulted in a massive explosion that killed approximately 2,000 people and injured thousands more.
 It remains one of the largest human-made explosions in history.

 Must See Attractions